gjuchault/resume/README.md

-# Printing
+This is a repository for my CV.

-* Use Firefox.
+## Print instructions

-* Use system print
+Tested on FF 39.
-* Empty header/footer
+* Remove print margins on `about:config`
 * Set zoom factor to 73%
-* Print colors & backgrounds
+* Remove header/footer
-* Remove margins in about:config (print.)
+* Use system print dialog
 * Print